asjad99/Advanced-Computer-Science-/readme.md

+"Problem-Solving is a holistic blend of complex skills and finely tuned attitudes.
+It requires a balance of intutiion and formal rigour, of resilience and creativity.
+It depends too on collaboration and the ability to see out feedback and act on it.
+And so much more: certainly too for a single test to do justice.'

 "[The Euclidean algorithm] is the granddaddy of all algorithms, because it is the oldest nontrivial algorithm that has survived to the present day." - Donald Knuth, The Art of Computer Programming

 What is Computer Science?